chaeshin/chaeshin/README.md

 🔭 I’m currently developing **web application**(personal projects) that streamlines my daily tasks and routines.
 See the most recent app <a href="https://github.com/chaeshin/form_calisthenics_app" target="_blank" rel="noreferrer">**Form-Calisthenics App**</a> I worked on with my team at Le Wagon Tokyo.
 </br>
 </br>
 🌱 I’m currently learning **Python.** Trained as an architectural designer, I used complex 3D software like Revit and Rhino, which support plugins and scripting with Python or C#.
-I am interested in exploring what programming can bring to the Architecture and design fields.
+I am also interested in exploring what programming can bring to the Architecture and design fields.
 </br>
 </br>
 🍞 In my freetime, I bake **sourdough bread.**